What Is Agile Project Management?

 Is Agile Project Management Scalable?

-Another advantage of Agile project management is that it provides a consistent, repeatable blueprint for managing software development processes, no matter the size or scope of the project.
-Agile can be applied across multiple teams and projects, and works for both on-site or remote teams, or a hybrid of both.
+Agile project management provides a consistent, repeatable blueprint for managing projects, no matter the size or scope.
+Agile can be scaled to multiple projects operating in tandem and works for both on-site and remote teams, or a hybrid of both.

 While an individual team typically comprises five to nine members, Agile can be applied to large-scale projects involving multiple Scrum teams as well.
 Agile project management can also be applied at the enterprise level using the Scaled Agile Framework (SAFe®)—a scalable, modular approach for implementing Agile in a way that best meets the needs of the organization.
 (However, some of the founders of Agile have expressed concern that implementing Agile methodologies on such a large scale may compromise the adaptability and best practices of Agile software development.)